 Find photographs and uncover their backstories.

 You’ve probably used Google to search for images but did you know that you can use Google to search by an image?

-Knowing all the places a photo has been used or finding images that are similar to it can help you get the right visuals for your story or discover the origin of an image found on social media.
+Knowing all the places a photo has been used or finding images that are similar to it can help you get the right visuals for your story.
 There are two easy ways to learn more about images and how they’re being used online.

 The results page will show you the image size and where else it may have appeared.